Skip to main content

 The idea is that Constellation nodes should have verifiable integrity from the CVM hardware measurement up to the Kubernetes software layer.
 The solution is a verifiable boot chain and an integrity-protected runtime environment.

-When a Constellation node image boots inside a CVM, it uses measured boot for all stages and components of the boot chain.
+When a Constellation node image boots inside a CVM, measured boot is used for all stages and components of the boot chain.
 This process goes up to the root filesystem.
-The root filesystem is mounted read-only with integrity protection, guaranteeing forward integrity.
+The root filesystem is mounted read-only with integrity protection.
 For the details on the image and boot stages see the image architecture documentation.
-Any changes to the image will inevitably also change the measured boot's PCR values.
+Any changes to the image will inevitably also change the corresponding PCR values.
 To create a node attestation statement, the Constellation image obtains a CVM attestation statement from the hardware.
 This includes the runtime measurements and thereby binds the measured boot results to the CVM hardware measurement.

 In addition to the image measurements, Constellation extends a PCR during the initialization phase that irrevocably marks the node as initialized.
 The measurement is created using the clusterID, tying all future attestation statements to this ID.
 Thereby, an attestation statement is unique for every cluster and a node can be identified unambiguously as being initialized.